f4exb/sdrangel/plugins/channelrx/noisefigure/readme.md

 <h3>11: Open ENR dialog</h3>

 Opens the ENR dialog to allow entering the Excess Noise Ratios (ENRs) for noise source.
 ENR specifies the difference in noise source power output in dB from when the source is powered off compared to when it is powered on.
-This typically varies with frequency, so values should be entered for each frequency.
+This typically varies with frequency, so values should be entered for each calibrated frequency.
 When a measurement is attempted at a frequency for which a value is not specified, an interpolated value will be used.
 Barycentric Rational Interpolation is used.

 ![Noise figure ENR dialog](../../../doc/img/NoiseFigure_plugin_enr.png)